hrolfrc/glmpynet/doc/getting_started.rst

 Getting Started
 ===============

-This guide provides the essential steps to install `glmpynet` and run your first regularized logistic regression model using the `glmnetpp` C++ library.
+This guide provides the essential steps to install `glmpynet` and run your first regularized logistic regression model.
+It is designed to get you up and running in under five minutes.

+For a complete reference of all commands and options, please see the :doc:`usage_guide`.

 Installation
 ------------

-Install `glmpynet` via PyPI with `pip`.
-Ensure you have Python 3.8 or higher:
+`glmpynet` is distributed via the Python Package Index (PyPI) and can be installed easily using ``pip``.
+Ensure you have Python 3.8 or higher installed.

 .. code-block:: bash

    pip install glmpynet

-This installs `glmpynet` with `numpy`.
-For development setup, see :ref:`environment`.
+This command will install `glmpynet` and its necessary dependencies, such as NumPy and Scikit-learn.
+For a full development setup, which includes the C++ toolchain, please see the :doc:`development/guides/environment_setup` guide.

 Quick Start
 -----------

-Using `glmpynet` is as straightforward as any scikit-learn estimator.
-The main class, `LogisticRegression`, follows the standard `.fit()` and `.predict()` API.
-The initial version uses `glmnetpp`’s default settings (sourced from `glmnet`’s R documentation or online resources) without parameters like `C` or `penalty`.
+Using `glmpynet` is as straightforward as any Scikit-learn estimator.
+The main class, ``LogisticRegression``, follows the standard ``.fit()`` and ``.predict()`` API and accepts familiar parameters like ``penalty`` and ``C``.

-The following example trains a model on synthetic data.
+The following example trains a model on a synthetic dataset.

 .. code-block:: python

-   import numpy as np
-   from glmpynet import LogisticRegression from sklearn.datasets import make_classification from sklearn.model_selection import train_test_split
+   from glmpynet.logistic_regression import LogisticRegression from sklearn.datasets import make_classification
+   from sklearn.model_selection import train_test_split
    from sklearn.metrics import accuracy_score